SeamusFinlayson/Minecraft-AFK-Mouse-Clicker/README.md

 7. When you're done press ctrl+o to terminate the script

 ### Attacking Mode
-1. Run the program before you start up Minecraft
+1. Run the script
-2. Equip a sword to your right hand and food to your left hand, then face the kill chamber.
+2. In Minecraft equip a sword to your right hand and food to your left hand, then face the kill chamber.
 3. Press ctrl+k to enter attacking mode
 4. Go AFK then come back
 5. Press ctrl+u, jump (press the space key), go to the game menu (press escape), or enter your inventory (press e) to exit attacking mode